GreenYoshiX/GreenYoshiX.github.io/index.md

 # About

 Lets take a journey of discovering Jesus all throughout the Bible.
-Along the way I pray we grow, learn and discover how to listen to God in an ever darkening world.
+Through extensive research using various versions of reputable Bible translations, we will explore the scriptures to find Biblical truths as to who Jesus is.
+So, come with me on this journey of discovery, as I document my findings of who Jesus is and what his life and death means for us.

 Intentions of This Blog: